FAQ

 What does a registration brand/status of “moved” mean?

-If the owner of a vehicle moves out of province and takes the vehicle with them, the province they are leaving will brand the vehicle as moved.
+If the owner of a vehicle moves out of province and takes the vehicle with them, the province they are leaving may brand the vehicle as moved.

 View Full Article